About the Founder

 Charmill Vega, LMFT

-Ms. Vega continued her work experience after graduate school by working in private-practice settings with Doctoral level Psychologists and in an in-patient eating-disordered facility, which then led her to working in the intensive-outpatient department.
+Ms. Vega continued her work experience after graduate school by working in private-practice settings with Doctoral level Psychologists and other licensed mental health providers.
+She has worked in Church settings a primary therapist and have counseled numerous individuals in a Christian faith-based context.
+After working in an in-patient eating-disordered facility for a few months, she was then promoted to work in the intensive-outpatient department, which she worked for 18 months.
 She then went on to gain experience at a Substance Abuse and Alcohol Rehabilitation facility in Los Angeles, where her hours for licensure culminated.

-Ms. Vega has founded and launched non-profit organizations and businesses centered around parenting education, mental health and advocating for reduction of Child Abuse, Child Trafficking, Domestic Violence and Increasing Mental Health Awareness to reduce Death by Suicide.
+Ms. Vega has founded and launched non-profit organizations and businesses centered around parenting education, faith, mental health and advocating for reduction of Sexual Assault, Child Abuse, Child Trafficking, Domestic Violence and Increasing Mental Health Awareness to reduce Death by Suicide.
 She is a keynote speaker and has spoken at Black History Celebrations on the Cause for Justice, as well as at Suicide Symposiums on How Parenting Styles can be a Protective Factor against Suicide.
-Last, Charmill trains up-and-coming counselors and therapists weekly at in-service trainings as well as through clinical supervision.
+Last, Charmill trains graduate school trainees at in-service trainings as well as through weekly clinical supervision.

-She is passionate about bridging the gap between educational settings behavioral health issues and mental health as well as finding the dissonance between faith-based belief systems and mental health.
+She is passionate about bridging the gap between the behavioral health issues that youth display within school settings and their predisposed environments at home.
+Last, finding the dissonance between faith-based belief systems and mental health is a passion she continues to research daily.